Matdata-eu/expertise-graph/pages/at-company.md

 exclude-from-graph-view:: true
 type:: #[[Property]]
-description:: reference to the business at which the job was held
+has-description:: reference to the business at which the job was held